holycrap872/ucls-ml-ai/CourseMaterial/06_ai_in_society/01_hacker_manifesto/lesson_plan.md

             - e.g., Google scrapes public data but won't disclose its own
         - What do people mean when they say "data is the new oil"?
 How apt is the analogy?
     - Discuss
-    - Have self-assess about dicussion
+    - Have self-assess about discussion
     - Last words?
 - Ground homework
     - P-doom